You are currently viewing 10 Fun Ways to Get Out on the Water in Cleveland

 Single Kayak Rental Price: $20 per hour

-Advanced online reservations are required for all rentals.
+Advanced online reservations are recommended for all rentals.
 Book here.

 Water rentals at Hinckley Lake